mahdi-hk/ReadMoreTextView/README.md

-# See More Text View
+# Read More Text View

 #In the developing state :)